JavaScript-Open-Curriculum-Foundation/JS-OSC/README.md

 ## Content Creation
-I have 4 main subjects I want to cover in the following order.
+I have 4 broad subjects I want to cover .
-1. JavaScript Runtime (Node.js) -->Terminal Commands, NVM & Git -->JavaScript Fundemental-->Node Website-->Functional/OOP Programming
+1. JavaScript Runtime
+   - Scope: Node.js -->Terminal Commands, NVM & Git -->JavaScript Fundemental-->Node Website-->Functional & OOP Programming
-   - The idea here is to make learning CS without the low level garbage that drives people away, while still teaching programming concepts and concludes with a simple website built entirely with javascript and no frameworks...
+   - The idea here is to teach CS without the low level garbage that drives people away from it and without the oversimplified HTML/CSS first approach.
+JavaScript is a good middle ground because its a dynamic language and you can still teach programming concepts as well as web design.
-2. JavaScript Hardware (JohnnyFive) --> J5 --> ...
-(NEED THE MOST HELP HERE)
-   - The idea is use JavaScript to teach some basic electrical engineering concepts.
-2. JavaScript Web Site --> Concepts & Hosting Stuff --> -->HTML --> CSS --> SCSS--> JSX --> JSS --> React,
+2. JavaScript Web Site
+   - Scope: Concepts & Hosting Stuff -->HTML --> CSS --> SCSS--> JSX --> JSS --> React,
-   - The idea here is to teach enough HTML, CSS to appreate it but not enough to specialize in it so much that cant do Server-side stuff.
+   - The idea here is to teach enough HTML, CSS to appreciate it but not enough to specialize in just the design aspect and instead focusing on  Server-side stuff and component-based design.
-4. JavaScript Mobile Apps --> TypeScript --> Deno --> React Ionic --> React-Native
+3. JavaScript Mobile Apps
+   - Scope: TypeScript --> Deno --> React Ionic --> React-Native
-   - The idea here is to teach TypeScript and more OOP standards using app development.
+   - The idea here is to teach TypeScript and more OOP standards using app development so the transition into C#, Java, etc is easier in college.
+4. JavaScript Hardware
+  - Scope: (JohnnyFive) --> J5 --> 3D Printing, ____ (NEED THE MOST HELP HERE)
+   - The idea is use JavaScript to teach some basic electrical engineering concepts and cater more to kinesthetic learners.
+   -
 Check out the [project boards](https://github.com/HansUXdev/OSS-Books/projects) to get a better idea of the scope of topics I want to cover.
 The [Medium Distribution](https://github.com/HansUXdev/OSS-Books/projects/5) is an outline to help me keep track of articles, I will personally publish.
 The other boards are used for